 This ministry is to provide information and awareness of activities and condition of our parish mission in Catarina, Guatemala.
 We receive updates from the sisters via email and our questions and concerns are sent to them.
 The relationship has held strong for many years.
 The sisters have visited HMC on several occasions.

-Consolation for Catarina Video (this video is currently a file download)
+Consolation for Catarina Video (YouTube)

 A message from Srs.
 Jane and Mary Lou: For all our "Companions on the Journey” - you have truly been just that, encouraging us, supporting us, not only financially but spiritually and morally as well.
 All of which keeps us in a state of awe and wonder.
 As this video was prepared with us, we were struck once again with everyone's deep sense of mission and your commitment to it.
 May 2019 find us moving together on this journey toward justice, equity and grace for our fractured world. --Fondly, Sister Jane and Sister Mary Lou